 You may browse Education Bureau’s website for more information on accredited self-financing post-secondary courses at iPASS.

-Career guidance for secondary 7 graduates provides tips for further studies, career and prospect matters.
+Life Planning website provides tips for further studies, career and prospect matters.
 It can help you get ready for the next step.

 You can apply through the Joint University Programmes Admissions System (JUPAS) for admission to bachelor’s degree programmes and selected associate degree / higher diploma programmes offered by its participating institutions.
 All applications will be submitted online and it is easy to get yourself acquainted with the application procedures.

 Besides University Grants Committee (UGC) funded institutions, there are many full-time self-financing post-secondary programmes available.
 These full-time self-financing post-secondary programmes at sub-degree levels (Associate Degree or Higher Diploma) or above, all meet the Government's quality requirements and are run by different education institutions.